 I’ve scoped out some prime locations for a few ornamental trees: a tulip magnolia, dogwood, and cedar.

 The cedar tree replaces an Italian stone pine tree that Dear Husband purchased in a grocery store, post-Christmas 2018.
 He dubbed it The Salvini Tree, in honour of Matteo Salvini.
 That Italian leader of the Northern League party is biding his time, waiting for sanity to return to Italy.
-(It’ll be a while.)
+(It’s on it’s way!)